jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 And then we have data structures.
 Some fundamental data structures.

 We have the singly linked list.
 It is in parens.
 Those are all lists
-there: list of numbers, a list of symbols, a list that has a symbol and then some numbers.
+there: a list of numbers, a list of symbols, a list that has a symbol and then some numbers.
 That is OK.
 It can be heterogeneous.
-And they grow at the front, and they have linked lists kind of performance characteristics, which means it is fast to put something at the front, and it is slow to find the 57000-th thing.
+And they grow at the front, and they have linked list kind of performance characteristics, which means it is fast to put something at the front, and it is slow to find the 57000-th thing.
 It is linear time to find stuff in the middle.

-Then we have vectors there in square brackets.
+Then we have vectors.
+They are in square brackets.
 Again, they can be heterogeneous.
-This happen to be one with numbers, and one with symbols, but you can intermix them.
+This happens to be one with numbers, and one with symbols, but you can intermix them.
 They grow at the end in constant time, but they also offer fast access anywhere in the middle.
 So they are different from linked lists, then.